 RESIDUAL OPTION COST.
 The Residual Option Cost (which may be called the Amortized Option Cost in some Contracts) is one part of the formula used to calculate the Daily Value Percentage, which is used to determine the value of an Indexed Strategy each day before the final Market Day of a Term.
 The Residual Option Cost for a day is calculated as of the last Market Close on or before that day.
 If the calculation day is not a Market Day, the Residual Option Cost for that day is calculated as of the last market Close before that day.
-The Residual Option Cost is a percentage equal to: (1) the initial Net Option Price for an Indexed Strategy for the Term; multiplied by (2) the number of days remaining until the final Market Close of that Term divided by 365 days if that Term is one year long, or by 730 days if that Term is two years long, or by 1,096 days if that Term is three years long, or by 2,192 days if that Term is six years long.
-The initial Net Option Price is the Net Option Price calculated as of the Iast Market Close of the Iast Market Close of the Term.
+The Residual Option Cost is a percentage equal to: (1) the initial Net Option Price for an Indexed Strategy for the Term; multiplied by (2) the number of days remaining until the final Market Close of that Term divided by 365 days if that Term is one year long or by 2,192 days if that Term is six years long.
+The initial Net Option Price calculated as of the last Market Close on or before the start of the Term.